-Elias Neocleous is the founder and managing partner and Philippos Aristotelous is a partner at Andreas Neocleous & Co LLC.
+Elias Neocleous is vice-chairman of the firm and head of the corporate and commercial department and Philippos Aristotelous is a partner at Andreas Neocleous & Co LLC.

-The 'bail-out' that took place in the spring of 2013, and particularly the 'bailingin' of depositors imposed as a condition of assistance from the European Stability Mechanism, have caused substantial losses for holders of deposits of more than $\in 100,000$ in Cyprus's two largest domestic banks.
+The 'bail-out' that took place in the spring of 2013, and particularly the 'bailing-in' of depositors imposed as a condition of assistance from the European Stability Mechanism, caused substantial losses for holders of deposits of more than \in 100,000 in Cyprus's two largest domestic banks.
 Nevertheless, the decisions of the eurozone do not detract from the favourable Cyprus holding company regime or diminish the advantages offered by Cyprus international trusts or other structures.
 Since there are no restrictions on where Cyprus companies, entities or trusts may maintain bank accounts, and no requirement for them to maintain bank accounts in Cyprus, the island remains an excellent location for wealth holding.